blues/app-accelerators/48-water-quality-monitor/README.md

 ### Operation

 The firmware periodically reads the sensors, computes the measurements, and uploads the measurements to Notehub via the [Notefile](https://dev.blues.io/api-reference/glossary/#notefile) `sensor.qo`.
 The time between between sensor readings defaults to 10 minutes, but this can be changed using the [environment variable](https://dev.blues.io/guides-and-tutorials/notecard-guides/understanding-environment-variables/) `sample_period`.
 For example, if you set `sample_period` to 5, the sensors will be read every 5 minutes.

+Data from Notehub to the Notecard is synced every 5 minutes, and data from the Notecard to Notehub is synced every 10 minutes.
+You can change these values at compile-time with the macros `INBOUND_MINS` and `OUTBOUND_MINS`, respectively.
+These values are passed directly to the [`hub.set`](https://dev.blues.io/api-reference/notecard-api/hub-requests/#hub-set) command that gets issued when the Swan starts up.

 ### Building and Flashing